kantu-lang/kantu/docs/getting_started/overview.md

 - The characters `;:,.@=-?~()[]{}<>` cannot appear anywhere.
 - The characters `0123456789` cannot appear as the first character, but may appear everywhere else.
-- White space cannot appear anywhere.
+- Whitespace cannot appear anywhere.

 Additionally, the following strings are reserved words, and cannot be used as identifiers: